jwdebelius/q2-sidle/docs/source/database_preperation.rst

 Read Extraction
 """""""""""""""

-Please see the `qiime feature classifier`_ documentation for more information.
+Please see the `feature classifier`_ documentation for more information.

 **Syntax**